BlazeCodeOrg/TSViewer/README.md

 ```

 ## Disclaimer
 You are using this software at your own risk, I cannot be held responsible for any kind of damage this may produce in any way.
-Please only use the app when downloaded from official sources like this GitHub repo.
+Please only use the app when downloaded from official sources linked above.

 ## License
 MIT License